 At Mokosh, one of the key ingredients in our skin care products is certified organic, unrefined shea butter, which is extracted from the fruit of a tree native to savannah Africa, Vitellaria paradoxa, formerly Butyrospermum parkii.
-We use it in our Rich and Light Face Creams, Pure Face & Body Cream, Frankincense & Orange Body Cream, Pure Body Balm, 2 of our Lip Balms, and our 3 Shea and Cocoa Butter soaps.
+We use it in our Rich and Light Face Creams, Pure Face & Body Cream, Frankincense & Orange Body Cream, Pure Body Balm, and Coconut & Blackcurrant Lip Balm.
 Mokosh is one of a handful of brands using unrefined shea butter that is extracted using traditional, non-chemical methods and sourced under Fair Trade certification.
 Refined shea butter is more popular in skin care because it is pure white and virtually odourless, satisfying a perceived consumer need for a pure white or pastel-coloured product that can be perfumed to a particular style.
 To our minds, the primary purpose of a skin moisturiser is to nourish the skin, rather than be a fashionable scent or colour.
 We believe we have achieved beautifully fragranced skin care products that deliver potent nutrition - without pouring precious nutrients down the drain.

-Unfortunately, although the refining process permits a pure white cream, it also removes varying amounts of the healing properties present in the unsaponifiable fraction of shea butter.
+The shea butter refining process that delivers a pure white butter removes varying amounts of the healing properties present in the unsaponifiable fraction of shea butter.
 This unsaponifiable fraction includes nutrients like vitamin E (1), antioxidants (2), and possibly other medicinal fractions.
 What’s more, refining is frequently carried out using potentially harmful solvents such as hexane, a petroleum derivative.
-Hexane is a known human toxin (3), an air pollutant of concern in industrialised areas (4), and may also contaminate the product it was designed to refine.
+Hexane is a known human toxin (3), an air pollutant of concern in industrialised areas (4), and is at risk of contaminating the finished skin care product .

 1. Shea butter is a superb moisturiser, performing better than mineral oil at preventing water loss from the skin (5), and better than Vaseline at helping improve the symptoms of eczema (6).